mvc1095/ews2ical/README.md

  1. Run this script to produce an iCal file as output, and import it into your favourite calender application
  1. Optional: Place this script somewhere on a publicly-accessible webserver, and copy its URL into your calender application

-Note: Since your password is here in cleartext, you should obviously only put this on web server you trust completely, and not one anyone else could access.
+Note: Since your password is here in cleartext, you should obviously only put this on a webserver you trust completely, and not one anyone else could access.

 Notes
 -----

-The script will search for all events starting between six months prior to, and one year later than, the current date.
+The script will search for all events with a start date between six months prior to, and one year later than, the current date.

-A copy of the iCal file will be saved in `ews2cal.ics`, a copy of all event data from Exchange will be saved in `ews2cal.events`, and a brief log message will be appended to `ews2cal.log`.
+A copy of the iCal file will be saved in `ews2cal.ics`, a copy of all event data from Exchange will be saved in `ews2cal.events`, and (if not accessed via CLI) a brief log message will be appended to `ews2cal.log`.

 Errors will be saved to `ews2cal.errors`, printed on the console, and emailed to the address given as your username, unless a different email address is given in the file `ews2cal.errors_to`.